-- The fire must always be confined within the boundaries of the fuel grate. - The fireplace screens must always be closed whenever the fireplace is being used. - Never slam the glass door since it could cause the glass to break.
+• The fire must always be confined within the boundaries of the fuel grate.

+• The fireplace screens must always be closed whenever the fireplace is being used.

+• Never slam the glass door since it could cause the glass to break.
-fireplace.

-- Do not build excessively large or hot fires
+• Do not build excessively large or hot fires - scorching or discoloring of the plated brass trim may occur.

-scorching or discoloring of the solid brass or plated brass trim may occur. - Extreme temperature changes can cause glass breakage - do not build a hot fire and close the glass doors if the doors are cold. - If the tempered glass pane becomes scratched or chipped, it creates a weakness in the glass which can cause the glass to break when heated.
-Replace the entire glass door as an assembly by contacting your nearest dealer.
+• Extreme temperature changes can cause glass breakage - do not build a hot fire and close the glass doors if the doors are cold.

+• If the tempered glass pane becomes scratched or chipped, it creates a weakness in the glass which can cause the glass to break when heated.
+Replace the pane of glass by contacting your nearest dealer.